Adam-Badr/UG1FallPythonrobot/README.md

 - **Character set:** ASCII
 - **Whitespace:** The ASCII space, tab or new line characters; separates tokens, otherwise ignored
 - **Comments:** The ASCII at character; start with `@` and continues until the end of the line
-- **Identifiers:** The ASCII letters, digits and the ASCII underscore; must begin with a letter.
+- **Identifiers:** The ASCII letters only.
 Identifiers are variables of Boolean type.
 All variables are implicitly declared on first assignment

 ## Keywords and Tokens